rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to work on governance challenges from an implementation perspective brought Tanvi to Samagra.
-Currently, she is part of the Mission Prerna team in Uttar Pradesh.
+Tanvi is the Program Coordinator of the Mission Prerna team in Uttar Pradesh and manages its daily operations.
     image: /img/tanvi.jpg
     linkedInProfile: 'https://www.linkedin.com/in/tanvi-sharma-156a95100/'
     name: Tanvi Sharma